black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 The ternary operator is a conditional operator and can be used as a one-line if-else statement.
 The syntax is: condition ? expressionIfTrue : expressionIfFalse.

 In getMonsterAttackValue, change return hit to a ternary operator that returns hit if hit is greater than 0, or returns 0 if it is not.

+# Step 150
+In your attack function, find the line of code that updates the monsterHealth variable and place it within an if block with a condition that calls the isMonsterHit function.